danthedaniel/Advent-of-Code-2017/README.md

 * Every day's problems must be completed in a unique programming language
 * Problems need not be completed on the day they are assigned.
+* Problems can be completed in any order.